 Secondly, there wasn’t any overload protection included with the desk.
 When operating standing desks, there are specific loads that gears, motors and frames can handle.
 Exceeding these weight capacities can break internal gears and motors, or worse yet, break the actual frames themselves.
 As desks are raised to tall positions, the leverage on the frame can be a problem for an unstable standing desk.
 Overload protection systems prevent users from unknowingly adding too much weight to the desk.

 Solution / Alternatives

 At this price point, I wouldn’t expect to find a high-end soft collision system in the Realspace product.
-I would, however, expect to see something that is designed to, at a minimum, protect the furniture and other built in items around the desk.
-Nothing is worse that unknowingly running into furniture around the desk.
+I would, however, expect to see something that is designed to, at a minimum, protect the furniture and other built-in items around the desk.
+Nothing is worse than unknowingly running into furniture around the desk.
 If you’re not careful, there is potential to break the desk and other furniture or accessories around the desk.
-Software driven collision avoidance systems aren’t expensive to implement but can be when they start to create false positives.
+Software-driven collision avoidance systems aren’t expensive to implement but can be when they start to create false positives.
 The cheap glide systems in the Realspace Magellan product are likely the reason there is no collision avoidance standard.
 Without making an update there first, the collision avoidance is unlikely to be added to the desk.

 4. Programmable Switch Function

 The last problem I had with the Realspace Magellan standing desk was linked to the function of the programmable switch.
 While it was nice to have this feature standard, the switch operation was a bit clunky.
 First, to wake the desk up, you need to press and hold the on button for five seconds.
 While this wouldn’t be an issue if it were once a day, the desk goes back into sleep mode within a short amount of time.
 This means that you will likely have to do this button operation every time you switch from sitting to standing.